 In 1993, during his illustrious playing career with the Canberra Raiders, he won the prestigious Dally M Player of the Year award.
 And 13 years later, as head coach of the resurgent Canberra Raiders, he was crowned Dally M Coach of the Year making it a double honour he now exclusively holds by himself.

 Stuart was one of rugby league’s finest on field performers during a star-studded career that saw him scale the dizzy heights of the game.
+In 2018, his illustrious career was further recognised when he was named in the NRL Hall of Fame.

 Since transferring his talents to coaching in 2001, the former Test halfback, rated by Rugby League Week in the game’s top 30 players between 1978 and 2008, has established an equally commanding reputation.
 He joined the Raiders at the end of the 2013 season following coaching stints with the Canterbury Bankstown Bulldogs, Sydney Roosters, Cronulla Sharks and Parramatta Eels.